 - Allocate their catch quota among cooperative members to allow them to use the quota more efficiently, compared to vessels competing for a share of the catch.
 The result is a less wasteful, more environmentally friendly fishery that produces a higher quality product.

 - Fishermen then decide how and when to catch their share – preferably when weather, markets, and business conditions are most favorable, allowing the fishery the flexibility to be more environmentally responsible, safer, more efficient, and more valuable.

 Commercial fishermen harvest whiting from the coastal population from April to November along northern California, Oregon, Washington, and British Columbia.
 For nearly 50 years, coastwide landings of Pacific whiting have averaged 221,000 metric tons.
-Recent landings have been above the long-term average, around 274,000 metric tons.
-In 2010, landings were about 217,000 metric tons.
+Recent landings have been above the long-term average, and in 2011, landings weighed 225,000 metric tons.

 Recreational fishermen do not target Pacific whiting but sometimes catch them incidentally while fishing for other groundfish and salmon.